 The core task of any great management is unifying all the parts into one big efficient mechanism.
 Any company that has established continuous collaboration between different departments simplifies daily workflows.
 Today’s market has presented numerous platforms for overall process automation.
 However, it might be more complicated to work with specific software, especially excluding its integration.
 The tasks vary from company to company, but they usually focus on three aspects: assets, finance, and human resources.
 Consequently, the top 6 must-have ERP modules would be:

-- Offering some goods the sales team needs to check if they are available in the stock. (sales – inventory)
+- Offering some goods, the sales team needs to check if they are available in stock. (sales – inventory)

 - All the applied sales strategies are defined based on the analytic reports. (business intelligence – sales)

 - The purchase of raw materials won’t be completed without the confirmation of the General Ledger. (purchasing – accounting)

 - Inventory personnel has to know not only how many supplies they have but also how fast and where they can be delivered from. (inventory – purchasing)